Days

 Just pre-register using the “register now” button on the top of the page!

-The 2024 Baking Industry Trade Show is being held at Moonee Valley Racecourse, Melbourne.
+The 2025 Baking Industry Trade Show is being held at Wentworth Park Complex in Sydney

 The Baking Industry Trade Show is constantly growing and changing, and each year we have different attractions, exhibitors, offers and events, as well as all of your favourites coming back, so it is definitely worth the visit again!